bae4969/UpbitDealer/README.md

 		1. Can show graph using API candle data

-		2. Can trade (order or cancel)Above all, don't trust this program.
-If you lose it is your responsibility to use it.
+		2. Can execute manual trade (order and cancel)

 		3. can lockup trade history

-		4. Can use macro with bollinger value for top 70 coin
+		4. Can use macro with bollinger value for top N coin

-		5. Can show average weighted and average bollinger value
+		5. Can show indicator value

 //////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////